Bronson Xerri

-Bronson Xerri (/ʃɛri/, "sherry") (born 10 September 2000) is an Australian professional rugby league footballer who plays as a for the Canterbury-Bankstown Bulldogs in the National Rugby League.
-He previously played for the Cronulla-Sutherland Sharks, before being suspended for four years.
-To date, Xerri is one of only two players in the history of the NRL (the other being Anthony Xuereb) with a last name beginning with the letter "X".
+Bronson Xerri (/ʃɛri/, "sherry") (born 10 September 2000) is an Australian professional rugby league footballer who plays as a centre for the Melbourne Storm in the National Rugby League.
+He previously played for the Cronulla-Sutherland Sharks, before being suspended for four years,before returning from the ban to play For the Canterbury-Bankstown Bulldogs.
+To date, Xerri is one of only two players in the history of the NRL (the other being Anthony Xuereb) with a last name beginning with the letter "X"; both also happen to be eligible for Malta.

 Background

-Xerri was born in Sydney, New South Wales, Australia, and is of Maltese descent.
+Xerri was born in Sydney, New South Wales, Australia, and is of Maltese and Italian descent.

 He played his junior rugby league for the Aquinas Colts and Moorebank Rams.

 Before making his first grade debut, Xerri played for Cronulla's under 20's side along with representing New South Wales Under 18 and Under 20's sides.

 Career

 2019

 Xerri made his debut in round 4 of the 2019 NRL season against the Parramatta Eels.
 Xerri went on from there and kept playing in the centres for the next two rounds of the season where he scored his first NRL career try against the Penrith Panthers in round six.

 In round 10 against rivals the St. George Illawarra Dragons, Xerri scored his first career hat-trick as Cronulla won the match 22–9 at Kogarah Oval.
 The following week, Xerri scored two tries as Cronulla defeated Parramatta 42–22.

 In round 20, Xerri scored 2 tries as Cronulla defeated the South Sydney Rabbitohs 39–24 at Shark Park.

 In round 22 against St. George Illawarra, Xerri scored the winning try as Cronulla won the match 18–12 at Shark Park.

 At the end of the 2019 regular season, Cronulla finished in 7th place on the table.
 Xerri played in the club's elimination final match which Cronulla lost 28–16 against Manly at Brookvale Oval with Xerri scoring a try in the loss.